vikchupak/Python/packages.md

 ~/.local/lib/python3.10/site-packages
 ```

 To install packages locally for a project, `virtual environment` is used.
+See https://github.com/VIK2395/Python/blob/main/init_project.md